NOC Tools and Software in 2026: An Operational Perspective

 For the first time, we're able to start listening to what all of your data has to say about your environment and using those insights to deliver genuinely proactive NOC support.

-• Incident Automation: Our platform ingests alarms via our AIOps engine and enriches and correlates them with similar alarms to create a single incident ticket.
+• Incident automation: Our platform ingests alarms via our AIOps engine and enriches and correlates them with similar alarms to create a single incident ticket.
 Then, automated workflows assign or attach impacted CIs and differentiate the affected services or CIs from the likely cause of an incident.
 The system also attaches relevant knowledge articles for incident resolution.
 This level of incident automation is available on day one of service.
 Over time, we further automate repeatable tasks within the alarm-to-action guides and runbooks as we collect more actionable information, such as interface and log data.

 Learn more about AIOps in the NOC »